rega-cev/virulign-tutorial/test1.md

 In 2015, ZIKV caused a worldwide public health emergency, resulting in an intensive community effort to identify genomic correlates of disease manifestations of microcephaly and other neurological complications.
-As we have shown recently [@theys2017], the rapid advance in ZIKV genomics resulted in inconsistencies that complicate the interpretation, reproducibility and comparison of findings from and across studies, particularly due to the lack of a consensus on the standardized and
+As we have shown recently [Theys  et al, 2017], the rapid advance in ZIKV genomics resulted in inconsistencies that complicate the interpretation, reproducibility and comparison of findings from and across studies, particularly due to the lack of a consensus on the standardized and